degutos/ckad/persistent-volume-and-claim.md

 NAME          STATUS        VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS   VOLUMEATTRIBUTESCLASS   AGE claim-log-1   Terminating   pv-log   100Mi      RWX                           <unset>                 13m
 ```
+> [!NOTE]

-- Note: the PVC is in the Terminating state because it is used by the pod
+> Note: the PVC is in the Terminating state because it is used by the pod

 ```bash
 ➜  kubectl get pods